 You’ll never have to go without a buzz

 Like any other nation bordering the Mediterranean, Albania’s coffee culture is an integral part of life.
-While coffee brewed at home will almost always be prepared on the stovetop in a xhezve, the Albanian version of a Turkish coffee pot, when you’re out and about you will have significantly more options.
+While the coffee brewed at home will almost always be prepared on the stovetop in a xhezve (the Albanian version of a Turkish coffee pot), when you’re out and about, you will have significantly more options.
 Borrowing traditions from Italy and newly embracing the Western third-wave, Albania’s coffee shops are varied and plentiful.